lyte2d/lyte2d/docs/dev.md

 ### Notes
 - This is written in a mixture of C89/C99 and Lua.
 - GLFW, OpenGL, Sokol, Sokol_GP, Raudio, Freetype etc.
 - No AI/LLM was used in building this framework.
-I'm not against LLM use (I use it elsewhere.)
+I'm not against LLM use (I use it elsewhere), but I haven't used it at all for this one.
 - It's quite performant.
-I'm especially proud of font rendering and the completely dynamic (string) shaders that work everywhere
+I'm especially proud of font rendering and the completely dynamic (string) GLSL3x shaders that work everywhere.
 - It's close to beta quality with the current release (as we removed the jankier parts)
+- It works on Mac/Linux either with their respective binaries or directly running the Windows binaries with Wine.
+- Ditto for SteamDeck!
+It just works!
+- Should work on iOS and anroid with relatively small work -

+### Possible future avenues
+- LuaJIT on desktop, or Lua 5.4.x everywhere
+- Networking, Physics, GUIs
+- Code/binding gen system (api_defs) can be ripped out, either to be replaced with some alternative or manual work
+- Error handling can be done better
+- luasteam integration.
+Should be very straightforward!